bIgBV/blog-deux/content/bitcask-hash-table-merge/index.md

 While the authors do not go into the details of the compaction algorithm itself, I think something along the lines _should_ work:

-1. Scan non-compacted data files in reverse
+1. Scan non-compacted data files in reverse.
-2. For an entry in the data file, if it's location matches what is present in the key dir, add it to the compacted file as well as the hint file.
+2. For an entry in the data file:
+    *  if it's location matches the one in `KeyDir`, add it to the compacted file as well as the hint file.
-3. If it is a tombstone value, ignore it
+3. If it is a tombstone value, ignore it.
-4. If the position in the file of the entry does not match what is present in the `KeyDir` ignore the entry.
+4. If the position does not match what's present in `KeyDir` ignore it.

 # Conclusion